 Director General, REB

 ACKNOWLEDGEMENT

-I wish to express my appreciation to the people who played a major role in the development and the editing of Subsidiary Mathematics book for Senior Six students.
+I wish to express my appreciation to all the people who played a major role in development of this Subsidiary Mathematics textbook for senior six.
 It would not have been successful without active participation of different education stakeholders.